 Beal Island Visual Tour

-The chart shows the location of the KBC beach launch and the beach at the southern tip of Beal Island (BI).
-BI is located 0.6 nautical miles by water from the beach launch at Knubble Bay Camp (KBC).
+The adjacent chart shows the location of the Knubble Bay Camp (KBC) beach launch and the beach on Beal Island.
+BI is 0.6 nautical miles by water from the beach launch at KBC.
+With your paid reservation, you will be able to park at KBC and launch your canoe or kayak from there.
 Unlike other AMC facilities, the KBC property is not open to day visitors.
 Please visit the KBC property to launch your kayak/canoe only during your rental stay.

 At the top of the stairs you will see a wooden kiosk with information about the island and directions to the hiking trail.